vijishmadhavan/SkinDeep/README.md

 The output is limited to 500px and it needs high quality images to do well.

-I would request you to have a loot at the limitations given below.
+I would request you to have a look at the limitations given below.

 ## Limitations

 - Synthetic data does not match real tattoos, so the model struggles a bit with some images.
-- Building a huge dataset by myself was impossible, so had to go with a limited number of image pairs.
+- Building a huge dataset by myself was impossible, so I had to go with a limited number of image pairs.
-- Tattoo designs are unique, it differs from person to person so model might fall in some cases.
+- Tattoo designs are unique, it differs from person to person so the model might fall in some cases.
 - Coloured tattoos won't work, the dataset had none.

 ## Going Forward

-The model still struggles and needs lot of improvement, If intrested please contribute lets improve it.
+The model still struggles and needs a lot of improvement, if you are interested please contribute lets improve it.

 ## Acknowledgments

 - Thanks to fast.ai and pyimagesearch.com.